hauleth/erlang-systemd/README.md

 - `NOTIFY_SOCKET` communication with supervising process.
 - Watchdog process will be started automatically (if not disabled).
 It will also handle sending keep-alive messages automatically.
-- Fetching file descritors passed by the supervisor.
+- Fetching file descriptors passed by the supervisor.
 - `journal` logger handler and formatters.

 ## Installation